medikoo/type/README.md

 - Allows coercion in restricted forms (rejects clearly invalid input, normalizes permissible type deviations)
 - No transpilation implied, written to work in all ECMAScript 3+ engines

+## Use case

+Validate arguments input in public API endpoints.

+_For validation of more sophisticated input structures (as deeply nested configuration objects) it's recommended to consider more powerful schema based utlities (as [AJV](https://ajv.js.org/) or [@hapi/joi](https://hapi.dev/family/joi/))_

 ### Example usage

 Bulletproof input arguments normalization and validation: